VasRep/Instagram_clone_database/README.md

 ### 1. Create the Database Schema
 - Open MySQL Workbench (or your preferred SQL client).
 - Run the script **`create_database.sql`** from the `/sql/` folder.
-  This defines the initial database structure.
+  This creates the initial database structure.

 ### 2. Import Data
-- After the tables are created, use the **“Table Data Import Wizard”** in MySQL Workbench.
+- Use the **“Table Data Import Wizard”** in MySQL Workbench to create the tables.
-- Import all CSV files from the `/dataset/` directory into their corresponding tables:
+- Import all CSV files from the `/dataset/` and `/out/` folders into their corresponding tables:
   - `users.csv` → `users`
   - `photos.csv` → `photos`
   - `likes.csv` → `likes`